prog88/gitbook/bakingzone/daifuku-mochi-mango/readme.md

 - Prepare a bowl of water + salt + ice pack (in order to lower the temperature the freezing should be about -21°C instead of 0°C).
 Then put in it  the bowl of your whip cream to finish the process. _(Tips that I use in summer weather without aircon in the kitchen)_

-- You can add some `mascarpone`: italian cream cheese rich in milk fat.
+- You can add some `mascarpone`: Italian cream cheese rich in milk fat.
 (That could save the recipe).